 Once you’ve removed the existing plant material, the hardest work is done.
 Don’t worry about having a perfectly level surface at this stage.
 The following steps will take care of that.

 Sod roots best in soil that is not hard and compacted.
-In order to encourage faster rooting and better survival of your new sod, use your rake and shovel to loosen the soil in your rectangle area down to a depth of 3 inches.
+In order to encourage faster rooting and better survival of your new sod, use a hand cultivar to loosen the soil in your rectangle area down to a depth of 3 inches.

 Once you’ve loosened the soil, rake it until it is somewhat level.
 Again, it doesn’t have to be perfect at this point.